Skip to content

 slice of bread with butter and a bite taken

 There are endless ways to use a baguette.
-My kids love a slice on their plate of spaghetti and meatballs or to sop up marinara sauce but below are some more exciting ways to enjoy your very own loaf of homemade bread.
+My kids love a slice on their plate of spaghetti and meatballs or to sop up marinara sauce or hearty soups.
+Below are some more ways to enjoy your loaf of homemade bread.

 How to Keep a French Baguette Fresh